When did right-to-work become law?

-Negotiated contracts will still be binding for all employees in the collective bargaining unit, whether employees have chosen to exercise their right-to-work rights or not.
+Negotiated contracts will still be binding on all employees in the collective bargaining unit, whether those employees have chosen to exercise their right-to-work rights or not.

 In other words, the employee will not be negotiating his or her own salary and benefits; instead, that will still be performed by the union.
-Under right-to-work, however, any provision that seeks to require an employee to pay support to a union in dues or agency fees is not enforceable.
+But under right-to-work any provision that seeks to require an employee to pay support to a union in dues or agency fees is not enforceable.
 Thus an employee who chooses not to give a union support cannot be fired for that reason nor can the union file a civil lawsuit against the employee in order to seek financial support.